 Direct File is reserved for cases where the District Attorney feels a juvenile's crime deserves to be punished more harshly.

 Unfortunately, most juvenile cases require the assistance of a drug, sex offender, or mental health counselor.
 In Adams County, there are strict rules for juvenile sex offenders.
 These restrictions dictate where an offender can:

 - How They Think

-Because only certain Juvenile SOMB providers are approved in the State of Colorado, please do not search for one on your own.
+Because only certain juvenile SOMB providers are approved in the State of Colorado, please do not search for one on your own.
 Only the counselors approved by the Colorado Sex Offender Management Board (visit their website for more specific information) are allowed to treat and evaluate children and teens.
-The attorneys at O'Malley and Sawyer work with (SOMB) providers who are truly interested in teens and their welfare.
+The attorneys at Sawyer Legal Group work with (SOMB) providers who are truly interested in teens and their welfare.
 They work alongside each person involved in the case (attorneys, teens, parents, and guardians).
 Together, we come up with a plan to reduce the chance that your child's name is registered along with other sex offenders in the state.

 Don't put your child's future at risk.
 Give us a call.